BDC Hamburger Icon

 1. A publication writes an article about you and/or your business.

-2. You contribute an article to a publication that’s relevant to your area of expertise, which is a good starting point.
+2. You contribute an article to a publication that’s relevant to your area of expertise.

-To contribute an article, make sure you locate blogs, magazines, newspapers, podcasts and radio shows that your audience pays attention to.
-You’ll also want to create an article idea that solves a problem for your target audience – a problem that your business is uniquely and professionally qualified to handle.
+A good place to start is by contributing an article.
+Before pitching a piece, make sure you locate blogs, magazines, newspapers, podcasts and radio shows that your audience might use.
+You’ll also want to create an article idea that solves a problem for your target audience — a problem that your business is uniquely and professionally qualified to handle.

 Here are some examples: